Texas Ranches

 TXR: What does the work actually look like day to day?

 Robert Dullnig: A lot of time on the road.
-A lot of time walking land.
-A lot of time waiting.
+A lot of time on the phone, studying marketplaces/learning the inventory, and lots of preparation..

-You spend hours by yourself out there.
-You notice things.
+You also spend hours walking the land and you really start to notice things.
 How the water moves.
 How the grass changes.
 How the land’s been treated.
 Those quiet moments tell you more than a map ever will.

 TXR: When you think about the future, what do you hope holds?